ZachJDev/Probility/Examples/deckOfCards.md

 # Results of deckOfCardsExample.js:

-(slightly edited for better Markdown formatting)
+(slightly edited for better Markdown formatting Actual results may differ for some functions)

 Because a deck's deal() method essentially removes it from the choice pool, we should expect that testing that function will return equal probability for each card: